RickCarlino/gemini-protocol-audio-reader/README.md

  * Interactive mode so that the user can follow links / browse.
  * Ability to use Google Cloud TTS instead of `espeak`
  * Ability to use the library in a non-CLI context.
+ * Ensure the client can pass a "torture test" https://gemini.circumlunar.space/
+ * Ability to handle user input (so that people can use search pages and stuff)
+ * Really wish I could speak links and headings in a different voice than text.

 # Comments Welcome